abenhamdine/perfLogger/README.md

 ## Multiple calls

-Of course, the same piece of code is likely to run several times, and so perf.start("myCode") and perf.end("myCode") will be called with for the same id.
+Of course, the same piece of code is likely to run several times, and so perf.start("myCode") and perf.end("myCode") will be called with for the same tag.
 In this case, in the final summary, you will get statistics about every measure (see below).

 ## Get a summary